-By providing information and support to patients, raising awareness among clinicians and the public and strategically funding research, the Myrovlytis Trust aims to transform the outlook for rare diseases.
-With an initial focus on two conditions (Birt-Hogg-Dubé Syndrome and Osteosarcoma), we fund research directed towards new treatments.
-We want to ensure that these patients gain access to the same state-of-the-art technologies, breakthroughs and therapies as those with more common disease.
+The Myrovlytis Trust mission is to transform the outlook for rare conditions.
+With an initial focus on Birt-Hogg-Dubé syndrome and osteosarcoma, the trust strategically funds research directed towards new treatments.
+We want to ensure that patients gain access to the same state-of-the-art technologies, breakthroughs and therapies as those with more common disease.

-Through the BHD Foundation we have established a template for support, research and innovation in the rare disease field, which we intend to replicate in our work on osteosarcoma and eventually expand to a range of conditions.
+Through the BHD Foundation we have established a template for support, research and innovation in the rare conditions field, which we intend to replicate and eventually expand to a range of conditions.
 We believe that by establishing a comprehensive information source, regular meetings, clearly explaining the science and involving patient groups at every stage we will work more effectively to improve the outlook for patients.

 You can download a summary of our work building the BHD community here.

 Osteosarcoma Now was developed with the sole purpose of supporting osteosarcoma patients and their families throughout their journey, wherever they live in the world.
 ONTEX, our clinical trial explorer was designed so that patients have the tools and information to explore new treatment options and make decisions that are right for them.

 View our milestones to see what we have achieved so far.